crytic/echidna/README.md

 The core Echidna functionality is an executable called `echidna-test`. `echidna-test` takes a contract and a list of invariants (properties that should always remain true) as input.
 For each invariant, it generates random sequences of calls to the contract and checks if the invariant holds.
 If it can find some way to falsify the invariant, it prints the call sequence that does so.
 If it can't, you have some assurance the contract is safe.

-### Writing invariants
+### Writing Invariants

-Invariants are expressed as Solidity functions with names that begin with `echidna_`, have no arguments, and return a boolean.
+Invariants are expressed as Solidity functions with names that begin with `echidna_`, they have no arguments, and they return a boolean.
 For example, if you have some `balance` variable that should never go below `20`, you can write an extra function in your contract like this one:

 ```solidity
 function echidna_check_balance() public returns (bool) {